Shade Trees for Sale

 (Betula alleghaniensis) Native and Deer Resistant

 A hard to find top-tier shade tree featuring shiny golden bark and exceptional clear yellow fall color (both pictured above).
 Yellow birch is the only native birch known to be shade tolerant and is our longest-lived birch, reaching up to 300 years old.
 Features the essence of wintergreen in its twigs, which were historically distilled to flavor food products.
 This is our largest birch (to 60 ft. high) and is logged for flooring, trim and furniture.
 Two yellow birches planted on Cambridge school grounds in 2012 average 15 inches of new growth each year.
-Grows in sun or shade and prefers cool and moist conditions.
+Grows in sun or heavy shade and prefers deep garden soil with protection from afternoon sun.

 Buckeye, Ohio